How To Copy a Hyper-V Virtual Machine to a New Location

 Alamy

-In a recent article, I explained that it is possible to improve the performance of a Hyper-V virtual machine by hosting it on a RAM disk.
-However, as nice as this idea may be, it does have one significant drawback: RAM disks are volatile, meaning that they instantly purge all their contents when the machine is powered off or rebooted.
+In a recent article, I discussed improving Hyper-V virtual machine performance by hosting it on a RAM disk.
+While this can boost speed, there is a major downside: RAM disks are volatile, meaning they instantly purge all their contents when the machine powers off or reboots.

-Because RAM disks are a volatile storage type, it’s best to use them exclusively for stateless workloads.
-Additionally, it’s probably a good idea to keep a copy of the VM on a normal storage volume.
+Since RAM disks are a volatile storage type, you should use them exclusively for stateless workloads.
+You should also keep a copy of the VM on a normal storage volume.
 That way, you don’t have to recreate the VM from scratch each time.
-As an alternative, you could write a script that automates the VM setup and performs an unattended operating system installation.
+Alternatively, you could automate VM setup with a script that handles the unattended OS installation.

-For this article, let’s assume that we have a stateless VM hosted on a server.
-Let’s also assume that, as a regular practice, we mount a RAM disk each time the server is booted.
+For this article, let’s assume we have a stateless VM hosted on a server and mount a RAM disk during each boot.
 Our goal is to copy the VM to the RAM disk and run it from there.

 Exporting the Virtual Machine

-The first step in the process is to export the virtual machine.
-The export action creates a virtual machine copy that we can then use to generate additional VM copies as required.
+The first step is to export the virtual machine.
+The export action creates a copy of the VM that we can use to generate additional instances as needed.

-To export a virtual machine, begin by opening an elevated PowerShell session and entering the Export-VM cmdlet.
-Specify the virtual machine name and the target folder (the location for storing the exported copy) as parameters.
-For instance, if you want to export a virtual machine named VM to the D:\VMs folder, the command would be:
+To export a VM, open an elevated PowerShell session and enter the Export-VM cmdlet.
+Specify the VM name and the target folder (the location for storing the exported copy) as parameters.
+For example, to export a VM named VM to the D:\VMs folder, use this command:

 Export-VM -Name VM -Path D:\VMs